-Access to the Widener Law Commonwealth Library is primarily for the use of the students, faculty, staff, and alumni of Widener University.
+The Law Library is primarily for the use of students, faculty and staff of Widener Law Commonwealth.

-Classes may not be held in the Law Library unless they are affiliated with Widener University and approved in advance by the director.
+Classes may not be held in the Law Library unless they are affiliated with Widener University and approved by the library in advance.

-Off-campus access to the library databases is restricted to Law School students, faculty and staff.
-Login requires the number printed above the barcode on the back of the Widener ID.
+Off-campus access to the library databases is restricted to law school students, faculty and staff.
+Login requires the barcode number on the back of your Widener ID card.

-Visitors are permitted to use designated computers to search the library catalog, databases, and to access Federal Depository Library Program electronic materials.
-Assistance in searching the online catalog or accessing the available resources is provided by reference librarians as needed.
+Patrons are permitted to use designated computers to search the library catalog and access free resources.
+Assistance is provided as needed.

 There is a fee for making photocopies or printing.

 The collection of the Law Library is intended primarily for legal research.
-For that reason, the majority of the materials do not circulate so that they will be available to all who use the collection.
+For that reason, many of the materials do not circulate so that they will be available to all who use the collection.

-Students, faculty, and staff of Widener Law Commonwealth and Widener University are entitled to borrow circulating items.
+Students, faculty, and staff of Widener Law Commonwealth, Delaware Law School, and Widener University are entitled to borrow circulating items.

 Library materials may be renewed by logging into your library account.

-The mission of the Law Library is to serve the faculty, students, and staff of the Law School.
-We also welcome visitors who wish to conduct legal research.
+The mission of the Law Library is to serve the students, faculty, and staff of Widener Law Commonwealth.

 To provide a safe and respectful environment that is free of disruptive behavior for collaborative and individual study and research, the Law Library expects all library users to abide by the following code of conduct:

 The Widener Law Commonwealth Library considers all offers of gifts of materials; however, we will only accept donations of material we believe will enhance our collection.
-When a donation is accepted, a full inventory of the donation is made and included in a letter of acknowledgment.
-No monetary evaluations of donations are made.
 Once accepted, a gift becomes the property of the Law Library and its disposition is determined by the Law Library.